mechyai/RL-EmsPy/README.md

 EMS API is to interface with a running E+ building simulation and/or inject custom code, which is not so easily done otherwise.
 EMS exposes E+ real-time simulation data such as variables, internal variables, meters, actuators, and weather.

-Recently, a Python API was created for EMS so users aren't constrained to using the E+ Runtime Language (ERL) and can more naturally interact with a running building simulation to gather state information and implement custom control at runtime (subhourly timesteps).
+Recently, a Python API was created for EMS so users aren't limited by the E+ Runtime Language (ERL) and can more naturally interact with a running building simulation to gather state information and implement custom control and simulation modifications at runtime (subhourly timesteps).
-EMS can be used to create Python plugins or call E+ as a library and run simulations from Python - **EmsPy** utilizes the latter.
+EMS can be used to create Python plugins or call E+ as a library and run simulations directly from Python - **EmsPy** utilizes the latter.
-Please see the documentation hyperlinks below to learn more about EnergyPlus EMS and its Python API.
+Please see the documentation hyperlinks to learn more about [EnergyPlus EMS](https://bigladdersoftware.com/epx/docs/9-5/ems-application-guide/index.html), [Using EnergyPlus as a library](https://bigladdersoftware.com/epx/docs/9-5/input-output-reference/api-usage.html#sec:api-usage), and its [Python API](https://nrel.github.io/EnergyPlus/api/python/index.html).

+**Note:**
 Although this repo is meant to wrap EMS and simplify interfacing with E+ for RL purposes - making this research space more readily accessible to AI and controls researchers and hobbyiest - a good understanding of E+ and building modeling may still be necessary, especially if you intend to create, link, and control your own building models, or, need more advanced EMS features.
-EMS offers many entry points during runtime through calling points, each with their own utility, and this API does not limit that functionality.
-Using this API, observations and actuation functions can be enacted on any to all calling points - whatever fits your specific control and BEM needs.
+EMS offers many entry points into the simulation during runtime through calling points, each with their own utility, and this API does not limit that functionality.
+With this API, observations and actuation functions can be enacted on none, one, to all calling points - whatever fits your specific control and BEM needs.
 This flexibility naturally leads to more complexity.

 *Eventually*, some standard building models and template scripts will be created so that user's can simply experiment with them through Python with no E+ experience needed.
 A natural formfactor would be